 J.J.
 Hamley opened Hamley & Co. in 1883 in South Dakota as a harness and saddle shop.
 In 1905 Hamley moved it to Pendleton, in the same store that exists today.

 With a combined total of 215 years experience, the men didn’t formally assign roles but instead dove into tasks that they felt best suited their talents.
 They started with a tree from New Zealander Warren Wright, then added Northwest-style carving into the leather.
-Simple designs with large flowers gives the saddle a retro look that was popular at the time the original 1937 saddle was made.
+Simple designs with large flowers gives the saddle a retro look that was popular at the time the original 1937 saddle order was placed.

 “We’re brining retro back,” says Scharwz, after receiving favorable feedback on the pattern from Facebook posts.

 The makers finished the saddle just before midnight on the third day, and celebrated with a toast.
-Finishing touches were added later, including an ornate cap horn honoring the 20th anniversary of the TCA, made by silversmith Scott Hardy; bright-cut conchose by Beau Compton; hardware by Wilson Capron; and buckles by Ernie Marsh.
+Finishing touches were added later, including an ornate cap horn honoring the 20th anniversary of the TCAA, made by silversmith Scott Hardy; bright-cut conchose by Beau Compton; hardware by Wilson Capron; and buckles by Ernie Marsh.
 The saddle features rawhide hobbles braided by Pablo Lozano; a reata by Nate Wald; a quirt by Leland Hensley, and a leather popper by Dale Hardwood.

 The saddle sold for $55,000 at the Cowboy Crossings show in Oklahoma City, Oklahoma, to Alan and Nadine Levin.
 Proceeds from the show go toward the TCAA’s mentoring and fellowship programs.